This page has been created for professionals and therefore some of the content may not be understood by members of the public.

 - Previous postpartum psychosis: Refer to SPCMHT

-- Previous inpatient mental health care : Contact SPCMHT for advice
+- Previous inpatient mental health care: Contact SPCMHT for advice

 - Family history of severe perinatal illness in first-degree relative: In absence of personal illness, ensure close monitoring by maternity and primary care.
-Refer if any change in mental state in late pregnancy.
+Refer to SPCMHT if any change in mental state in late pregnancy.

 Postpartum

-- Current suicidality?: Contact SPCMHT for advice
+- Current suicidality: Contact SPCMHT for advice

 - Mild depression or anxiety: Refer to GP/IAPT/Primary Care Mental Health Team (or equivalent) refer to SPCMHT if First degree relative with bipolar disorder or postpartum psychosis or significant interference with mother-infant relationship